PALFINGER Crawler Crane PCC 115.002: Successful endurance test at 2,000 metres above sea level

 The fact that the PALFINGER crawler crane is a real quick-change artist demonstrates its scope of application.
 After all, just a few hours of transportation time is often the only thing separating it from working on projects in alpine terrain to performing special applications in industrial and indoor settings, where it can whiz through narrow passages like no other crane.
 Incidentally, transportation does not require any special permits given the crane’s dimensions and total weight.

-Convinced that sustainable thinking and acting significantly contributes to economic success, PALFINGER takes social, ecological and economic responsibility along the entire value chain.
+As a global company with strong regional roots, PALFINGER knows that sustainable thinking and behavior contribute significantly to economic success.
+For this reason, the company assumes social, environmental and economic responsibility along the entire supply chain.